June-Skeeter/GEOB270_Lab1_2021S1/Content/Part2.md

 ---
 layout: default
-title: Part 2: Belief Perseverance
+title: Miasma vs. Germ Theory
 nav_order: 3
 ---

-# Miasma Theory vs. Germ Theory
+# Miasma vs. Germ Theory

 Early forms of [germ theory](https://en.wikipedia.org/wiki/Germ_theory_of_disease), the concept that disease transmission is driven by pathogens, emerged around the world more than 2000 years ago.
 By the middle ages, Islamic physicians had formally proposed the basics of germ theory.
 For example, writing about an outbreak of the bubonic plague in [1362](https://en.wikipedia.org/wiki/Ibn_al-Khatib#On_the_Plague), Ibn al-Khatib astutely pointed out: